russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Concepts/Block Layouts.md

 Now open your **GeometricFigures** playground.

 Add the protocol code provided above the top of your playground file.
-Make your structure that describes a 2D or 3D use, or promise to follow the rules of, the `Describable` protocol.
+Make your structure that describes a 2D or 3D figure use, or promise to follow the rules of, the `Describable` protocol.

 Like Mr. Gordon did, invoke the `description` property on at least one instance of your structure, so you can verify that the new property is working.